FHA vs. conventional loans: pros and cons

 FHA loans often come with lower interest rates, which helps keep affordability front and center.
 But here's the twist: those pesky mortgage insurance premiums might just nibble away at the savings you thought you were getting.
 It's a bit of a balancing act—lower rates, but with a side of extra fees, making it a sweet-and-sour financial deal.

 Conventional loans, meanwhile, might not start out as the cheapest option if your credit score isn’t top-notch.
 However, if you’ve got a solid credit history, you could snag a lower rate, which is sweet for your wallet.
-Plus, there's no mandatory mortgage insurance if you put down 20% or more, which means no extra fees sneaking up on your monthly payments.
+Plus, there's no mandatory mortgage insurance if you put down 20% or more, which means no extra fees added to your monthly payments.

 FHA loans have limits that depend on where you live, but they’re generally lower than conventional loan limits.
 This might limit your choices if you’re looking at a pricier property.
 Think of it as a budget cap in a high-end market—you can shop, but your options might be limited.